lexnederbragt/doconce_demo/README.md

 * `html` slides (deck.js, reveal.js)
 * `md` (regular markdonw)

-Note that on <https://lexnederbragt.github.io/doconce_demo/>, the Markdown versions will be rendered as html.

 Also check out the files as rendered [on github](https://github.com/lexnederbragt/doconce_demo).

 Files written in DocOnce format have `.do.txt` at the end of their name.